OJezu/amqp-tools-cli/README.md

  heartbeat    | number | no        | 60        | heartbeat in seconds, if server does not respond within 2 heartbeats, the connection will be closed log-level    | string | no        | warn      | valid values are: fatal, error, warn, info, trace, debug

-All options can be read from environmental variables with prefix "AMQP", e.g. password can be given as:
+All options can be read from environmental variables with prefix "AMQP_TOOLS", e.g. password can be given as:

 ```
 npx amqp consume-queue --queue="queue" --password="mysecretpassword" -- ./on-message.sh # password on command line, a bad idea